ldsk-trifork/dsb-api-programming-exercise/README.md

   - This means that if the StationUicOrPart is a full StationUic, the StationUicPart should consist of the last three digits of the StationUic.
 If the StationUicOrPart is a partial StationUic, the StationUicPart should be the same as the StationUicOrPart.
   - For example, if the StationUicOrPart is `8600123`, the StationUicPart should be `123`.
 If the StationUicOrPart is `123`, the StationUicPart should be `123`.
 - The models used internally in the API should be properly decoupled from the models exposed by the API.
-- The API should be properly unit tested.
+- The business logic with the StationUicPart should be properly unit tested.
+- This application is going to end up being a big enterprise monolith.
+Make sure your architecture is scalable.

 ## The rules